open/close all folders

 - Uriel is associated with Earth, the north, and the colour green.
 When King Cinhil dies during a ritual, Uriel is seen escorting his soul from the circle to join the souls of his deceased wife and son.

 - The Archangels and the ever-elusive Almighty in The Dresden Files, who prefer to work In Mysterious Ways so far.
 Non-religious Harry identifies them as "powerful beings of Nevernever", on par with the Faerie Queens and beyond.

 - Stronger.
 Uriel is powerful enough to destroy entire galaxies, though it's not not clear if the other Archangels are at his level of power.
 It is suggested by Mab, the Winter Queen, that he is the most dangerous of all the Archangels, primarily because he's the craftiest.
 Possibly worth noting is that even among the Archangels, there is a hierarchy, or at least defined roles.
 Uriel is the protector of Freewill and will do anything in his power and limits to complete this duty.
 It has led him to be their wetworks guy.

-- Played with in His Dark Materials - there's good angels and bad angels.
-The 'lead' angel has usurped god and rides around in his floating fortress.
+- Played with in His Dark Materials — there are good angels and bad angels.
+The 'lead' angel has usurped God and rides around in his floating fortress.

 - In Good Omens, these are Aziraphale's bosses.

 - The Mortal Instruments features Raziel, who created the Shadowhunters.
 Also, Michael, Gabriel and many others are mentioned but do not appear.
 Raziel explicitly states that God exists, but what degree of direct interest He takes in earthly affairs is ambiguous.